What is Bitter (Garcinia) Kola?

 An important question that still needs to be answered is how to find sesame seed exporters in Nigeria.
 You can use any of the methods listed below:

 - Use search engines like Google, Yahoo, etc.

 - Search for agents on Linkedln

 - Sign up on trade platforms (e.g. Alibaba, Tradeford, Go4WorldBusiness)

 - Neogric – Neogric is one of the reliable Bitter Kola exporters in Nigeria.
 Neogric is rated among the best in the exporting business in Nigeria.
 The company is not limited to the exportation of Bitter Kola alone but can export other agricultural produce ranging from perishables to dry seeds.

-International Price of Bitter Kola Per Metric Ton
+International Price of Bitter (Garcinia) Kola Per Metric Ton

 The unit price ($ per kg) of Bitter Kola in the international market depends on a host of different factors including: